Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

       </td>
     </tr>
     <tr>
-      <td>As a user I want to choose what type of account on signup for myself</td>
+      <td>As a user I want to choose what type of meditation to do from the dashboard</td>
       <td>
         <ul>
           <li>
-            See a radio button on which type of user I want to be
+            See options on the page to choose "beginner", "intermediate" or "expert"
           </li>
         </ul>
       </td>
     </tr>
     <tr>
-      <td>As a user I want to buy a holiday regardless if I am a vendor or not</td>
+      <td>As a user I want see a dashboard page</td>
       <td>
         <ul>
           <li>
-            See a catelogue of holidays
+            See a timeline of the type of meditation I have done
           </li>
           <li>
-            See a buy button
+            See a personalized message for motivation
           </li>
           <li>
-            click on buy button
+            click on button to start the meditation session
           </li>
           <li>
-            Get to a payment page to enter payment details
+            see a button to initiate an one time only donation
           </li>
         </ul>
       </td>
     </tr>
     <tr>
-      <td>As a user I want to see a payment confirmation page</td>
+      <td>As a user I want to see a donation confirmation page</td>
       <td>
         <ul>
           <li>